Beacon Academy, Cleethorpes: History

-Clee Grammar School for Boys (1882–1973).
-Beacon Hill Secondary Modern School also existed on the Chatsworth Place site during this period.
+Beacon Hill Secondary Modern School existed on the Chatsworth Place site during this period.

 Matthew Humberstone Church of England School (1973–2010).

 St.Andrew’s College (2010–2013).

 Holy Family Catholic Academy (2013–2017).

+In July 2021, Beacon Academy was named by the DfE in Wave 2 of the School Rebuilding Programme.
+Construction of a new £19 Million building commenced on 13th May 2024 and was due for completion in August 2025, however was delayed to October 2025, the overall completion of the project is April 2026.
+This will replace the current building which was constructed in 1959.

 Ofsted ratings

 Holy Family Catholic Academy was graded ‘Good’ by OFSTED in a full, Section 5 Inspection in June 2015.

 Following a short, Section 8, OFSTED inspection on 6 February 2019, Beacon Academy’s status remained as ‘Good’.

 Following a full, Section 5, OFSTED inspection on 3–4 March 2020.
 Beacon Academy’s status remained as ‘Good’.
 In the new OFSTED Inspection Framework, Beacon was graded ‘Good’ for overall effectiveness.
 The academy was graded ‘Good’ in all 4 inspection categories.